ye-ses/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 13th file sorts and displays contents of the file.
-The 14th file lists lines containing a given specific word in a file The 15th file displays line that has the provided pattern
+The 14th file lists lines containing a given specific word in a file The 15th file displays line that has the provided pattern The 16th file displays lines containing the word root and 3 lines after them